KATHERINE HAYS, Founder & CEO

 CLAY WEBSTER, Co-Founder & CTO

 Clay is an innovative technology leader with over 15 years experience creating advanced web systems for companies including CBS Interactive, CNET, and Unipress Software.
-Clay is the architect behind Vivoom’s Shared Media platform, which has been designed to deliver augmented reality branded video filters and scale to serve the campaigns of the world’s largest brand advertisers.
+Clay is the architect behind Vivoom’s platform, which has been designed to deliver augmented reality branded video filters and scale to serve the campaigns of the world’s largest brand advertisers.

 Prior to co-founding Vivoom, Clay was the Associate Vice President of Platform Infrastructure at CBS Interactive.
 He led teams responsible for the scalable development and support of one of the world's top ten web properties and top five video sites.
 All online video content was delivered by his team's transcoding systems -- over 13,000 days of video per year.
 He also provided the fundamental software services to support all the company's website platforms (web servers, app servers, search, NoSQL, etc.).